wbsg-uni-mannheim/PyDI/docs/wiki/DataTranslation.md

+# Data Translation

-Translate/align source datasets to a target schema using a schema mapping.
-Translation prepares datasets for matching and fusion by ensuring consistent attribute names and enabling comparison.
+The `MappingTranslator` translates a dataset into a target schema using a mapping, e.g. a set of schema correspondences.
+The mapping can either be the result of automated [schema matching](SchemaMatching.md) or be provided by the user.
+Data Translation is a pre-processing step that prepares datasets for entity matching and data fusion by normalizing attribute names.

 Module: `PyDI.datatranslation`
-- `MappingTranslator`: renames dataframe columns to target names if a 1:1 mapping exists given a set of schema correspondences.
+- `MappingTranslator`: renames dataframe columns to target names using a set of schema correspondences.

-Usage
+## Usage Example
 ```python
 from PyDI.datatranslation import MappingTranslator